niitsuma/Racket-miniKanren/README.md

 	  )

 ` '(1 2 1 2 1 2 1 2 1 2 1 2) ` is repeat of ` () ` or  ` (1 2) `   or  ` (1 2 1 2) ` ... .
-This expansion is same to Fourier series expansion.
+This expansion is correspond to Fourier series expansion.
-Also can much as the following case
+Also can much following case.

      (run6 (q)
      	(fresh (r s t)